sharkwouter/pe-resource-loader/README.md

 No dependencies are needed other than a C compiler.
 This code will only work on little endian systems for now.

 Building without building the `pe_string_loader` program can be done by running the cmake command with `-DPE_STRING_LOADER=OFF`.
 For building without `pe_bitmap_loader` use `-DPE_BITMAP_LOADER=OFF`.

+## Licensing

+This project is released under the zlib license, which requires the license to be included in source distributions, but allows for shipping binaries without any requirements.

+For conversion from utf16 to utf-8 tm_unicode.h is used from the  [tm repo](https://github.com/to-miz/tm/), which is licensed under the unlicense.